 Then when I arrived in Whyalla I went to the shop and he fixed me up with air, weights, directions and general safety.

 I followed Tony’s instructions and had four great days with the cuttlefish.
 Followed by a couple of days at the weekend with some local divers Tony introduced me to.

 They showed me some other sites and we have remained friends to this day.

 That’s country Australia for you – down to earth good people who will go out of their way to help if they reckon you are “fair dinkum”

 The third largest town in the state of South Australia, Whyalla sits at the top of the Spencer Gulf.
 And is about 4 hours drive, or a a 45 minute flight to the state capital of Adelaide.

 Home to about 22,000 people it has a long history of supporting industry in a fairly remote location.
-And has had its highs and lows over the years, but is currently on a partial low I think.
-It has a great spirit and a lot of hard-working, down to earth, people so I think it will bounce back.
+And has had its highs and lows over the years, but is currently on a partial high I think.
+It has a great spirit and a lot of hard-working, down to earth.

 If you have never been to country Australia – you should, as it’s a whole different thing to the big cities!

 Overview of Whyalla and Diving Logistics – Useful Links

 - For more information on Whyalla and the general area check out the Whyalla Visitor Guide